Any student of Boston’s history knows that the city’s streets have often had multiple names, which changed and changed again until 1708.

 You can see it from your car as you drive east along Storrow Drive.
 Real estate values remain high on Beacon Street and the old alley today has a more carefully groomed appearance.

-BTW: You can also see the old seawall, which still stretches along the Back Bay.
+BTW: /From Storrow Drive you can also see the old seawall, which still stretches along the Back Bay.
 Just look for the big granite blocks on your right.

 Front Street had a short life in Boston, existing only from 1804 to 1841, when it became Harrison Avenue.